Join a group!

 Whether you made liters of soup, served hot chocolate, baked some tasty food from your home country, operated the PIN machine, or just waited on the long line to purchase an empanada or Aussie meat pie.
 Thank you for helping the lunchroom to be such a great success. your contribution has gone a long way to helping COS as well as helping others around the world.

 Cheryl Carr coordinates the decoration of our worship space and would welcome assistance from those who would like to help.
 We have a scheme whereby individual parishioners or families can sponsor the altar flowers as a commemoration of a special anniversary or event.
-If you would like to do this, contact Cheryl via the office.
+If you would like to do this, contact Cheryl via the Parish Office.

 Being part of this team is a great way to meet people!
 Hospitality includes a wide range of activities primary among which is providing coffee, tea, soft drinks, and cakes for the children, after Mass.
 However the team also coordinates special receptions from time to time especially on the big occasions such as Easter, New Year, Christmas etc. Volunteers to help are always welcome!
 If you are able to to be one of those volunteers, please contact Aileen Faulkner either after the morning mass or via the office.